Invert4TVG: A Temporal Video Grounding Framework with Inversion Tasks Preserving Action Understanding Ability

 \subsection{Invert4TVG Reinforcement Learning Framework}

 While a joint training approach that processes all TVG and Invert-TVG tasks simultaneously might seem straightforward, this method suffers from several critical limitations: (1) Memory inefficiency: maintaining separate computation graphs for multiple tasks drastically increases GPU memory consumption; (2) Optimization conflict: gradient updates from different tasks may interfere with each other, especially when their loss landscapes are not aligned; (3) Training instability: the varying convergence rates of different tasks make it challenging to balance their contributions; (4) Task bias: the model may prioritize easier tasks while neglecting others.
-These drawbacks motivate our proposed alternating training paradigm.
+These drawbacks motivate us to adopt the training paradigm illustrated in Figure~\ref{fig:training}.

-We (see Figure~\ref{fig:training}) implement a probabilistic sampling strategy where each training iteration has an high probability (80\% in this paper) of executing the primary TVG task (using IoU and format rewards) and a low probability of performing an Invert-TVG task.
+We implement a probabilistic sampling strategy where each training iteration has a high probability (80\% in default) of executing the primary TVG task (using IoU and format rewards) and a low probability of performing an Invert-TVG task.
 When selecting Invert-TVG, we uniformly sample among VC, AR and VD.
-This design ensures the model maintains its core action understanding capabilities while primarily focusing on temporal localization.
+This design ensures the model maintains its core action understanding capabilities while primarily focusing on temporal grounding.
 The asymmetric probability distribution prevents the auxiliary tasks from overwhelming the main objective while still providing regular semantic reinforcement.
 Formally, the reward for training the TVG task is:

 The reward used to train an Invert-TVG task is:

 where $r_{\text{inv}}$ is any of $r_{\text{VC}}$, $r_{\text{AR}}$, and $r_{\text{VD}}$.
 The overall reward function is defined as:

 where the two coefficients $ \alpha $ and $ \beta $ take values in $ \{0, 1\} $, with the constraint $ \alpha + \beta = 1 $.
 Their joint probability distribution is defined as (where $ 0 \leq p \leq 1 $):